April 19

 Francis Drake led an audacious raid into Cádiz harbor, incinerating dozens of Spanish supply ships and delaying the launch of the Armada by an entire year.
 This tactical strike crippled Spain’s immediate naval logistics, forcing King Philip II to postpone his planned invasion of England and granting Elizabeth I vital time to bolster her defenses.

-In 1713, a desperate Charles VI signed a decree allowing his unborn daughter Maria Theresa to inherit the Austrian th…
+A desperate Charles VI signed the Pragmatic Sanction in 1713, a decree allowing his unborn daughter Maria Theresa to …

 The Endeavour scraped a reef just before dawn, forcing Cook to chart a coastline that already hummed with voices for …